Skip to main content

 Texas Parks and Wildlife Department (TPWD) is the state agency that oversees more than 1.4 million acres of untamed Texas, including state parks, historic sites, wildlife management areas, streams, rivers, lakes, shoreline, and much more.
-Texas Parks and Wildlife Foundation (TPWF) is the official non-profit partner of TPWD, raising private philanthropy to fund transformational projects.
-Since its inception, TPWF has raised more than $215 million to ensure every Texan can be inspired by the incredible wild things and wild places in Texas.
+Texas Parks and Wildlife Foundation (TPWF) is the official nonprofit partner of TPWD, raising and investing private funds to advance Texas’ proud outdoor traditions and conserve our state’s lands, waters, and wildlife.

 View membership levels.